Sneak Thief by Larry Becka and Andy Nyman

 Adam Dadswell says...

-Sneak Thief is a versatile routine adaptable to various settings, often themed to the event.
-Adam draws inspiration from Andy Nyman's *Magicians Graphology* and Mark Spelman's *Thief in the Dark*.
+Sneak Thief is a versatile routine adaptable to various settings, often themed to the event, and I draw inspiration from Andy Nyman's Magicians Graphology and Mark Spelman's Thief in the Dark.

 Matt Clewley says...

-Sneak Thief is adaptable for close-up or stage performance, often incorporating branded elements.
+Sneak Thief is a versatile trick that can be adapted for close-up or stage performance, often incorporating branded elements.

 Review videos